annegautham/annegautham.github.io/portfolio/rnnnamegen.md

 ![](/assets/images/portfolio/names3.png)
 ![](/assets/images/portfolio/names4.png)
 ![](/assets/images/portfolio/names5.png)
 <div class="caption">Iteration 0 (randomly generated) doesn't look like names at all, but by iteration 110000, the model starts to do better (Jerick)!
-Palin, Vera, Tasil, and Sannalyn all seem like pretty dope names, while Smauron sounds like the dark lord's younger but not a successful brother.</div>
+Palin, Vera, Tasil, and Sannalyn all seem like pretty dope names, while Smauron sounds like the dark lord's younger but not as successful brother.</div>